kekepins/alt-scount/README.md

 # java

-java 8 is needed to execute
+java 8 is needed to execute alt-scount

 # ambit supported

-At the moment only tested with my ambit 2R
+At the moment only tested with my ambit 2R, it should work with all Ambit 2 devices and perhaps Ambit 1.